viere61/GenerativeMoodTracker/README.md

 ### Sound Effects Generation Pipeline
 1. User creates mood entry
-2. System generates AI prompt based on mood data
+2. Your reflection text will be the prompt (not effected by mood data)
 3. ElevenLabs API creates unique sound effect
 4. Audio data is processed and stored locally
 5. Audio player loads and plays the generated sound effect